mcarvin8/sf-decomposer/README.md

 The post-retrieve hook will automatically decompose the desired metadata types after every Salesforce CLI retrieval (`sf project retrieve start` command).

-The pre-run hook will automatically recompose the desired metadata types before every Salesforce CLI deployment/validation (`sf project deploy start` and `sf project deploy validate` commands). **You must run the Salesforce CLI commands from the root folder of your repository in order for the hooks to execute correctly.**
+The pre-run hook will automatically recompose the desired metadata types before every Salesforce CLI deployment/validation (`sf project deploy start` and `sf project deploy validate` commands).

 Both hooks require you to create this file in the root of your repo: `.sfdecomposer.config.json`